ory/kratos-selfservice-ui-node/README.md

   setup.
 This sets the CSRF cookies to `secure: false`, required for running locally.
 When using this setting, you must also set `CSRF_COOKIE_NAME` to a name without the `__Host-` prefix.
+- `TRUSTED_CLIENT_IDS` (optional): A list of trusted client ids.
+They can be set to skip the consent screen.

 Getting TLS working: